JeremiahKaren/35percent.github.io/_posts/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring.md

 ![](http://crappistmartin.github.io/images/coloramagladata.png)

 The scheme (now branded the ['Chroma Buildings'](http://www.fabrica.co.uk/The-Chroma-Buildings)) has completed and new residents moved in.
-Needless to say, these won't number any of those on the Council's waiting list who are desperately in need of social rented housing.
+Needless to say, these won't number any of those on the Council's waiting list who cannot afford anything other than social rented housing.

 ![](http://crappistmartin.github.io/images/colorama_chroma.jpg)